GovTechSG/CFT-Docs/getting-started/CFTv1.1-sandbox-quick-start-guide.md

 # Introduction

-**Cloud File Transfer (CFT)** is an API-driven service in the Singapore Government Tech Stack (SGTS) that powers secure, compliant cross-zone file transfers.
+**Cloud File Transfer (CFT)** is an API-driven service for secure cross-zone file transfers.
+It is a part of the service layer in Singapore Government Tech Stack (SGTS).

-The CFT sandbox is a test environment that is almost identical to our production environment.
-Here, you can try out the CFT APIs for file transfers between systems in the internet zone.

-In the following sections, you will learn how to use our APIs in the sandbox.
+CFT Sandbox is a test environment and supports Internet zone file transfers only.
+In the following sections, you will learn how to use CFT APIs in the sandbox environment.

 # Getting Started